japgolly/nyaya/README.md

 * When building random data generators, under the covers, this uses [NICTA/rng](https://github.com/NICTA/rng).
 * I find NICTA/rng combinators ***immensely*** powerful and easy and powerful to work with, much better than typeclasses.
 As such, many useful combinators have been added as this project was used for real.
 * I've never been a fan of `Gen` and `Arbitrary` in ScalaCheck.
 This has `Gen` but no `Arbitrary`.
 If you want to use this library and want implicits, using implicit `Gen`s by yourself will suffice.
 * No `suchThat` or filtering available.
-Don't generate data just to throw it away, no, write an accurate generator.
+Don't generate data just to throw it away.
+Instead, write an accurate generator.
 If a number is too large then keep halving it until its not.
 There are better ways than throw-away-retry.

 ##### Example
 Say we have these data types